conorfennell/scala-zen/articles/functional-jargon.md

 ```

 ###  Higher-Order Functions (HOF)
-A higher order function is and/or:
-1. A function which takes another function as an argument.
-2. A function which returns another function as a result.
+A higher order function is a function which takes another function as an argument and/or a function which returns another function as a result.

 ```scala
 // map, flatMap and filter are examples of functions which take other functions as arguments